maria-snarava/portfolio-ml/README.md

 - LinkedIn: [Maryia Snarava](https://www.linkedin.com/in/maryia-snarava/)
 - Email:snaravam@gmail.com

 I am looking for new challenges and collaboration.
 If you're seeking a backend developer who combines technical expertise with a passion for innovation, let's connect!
-Feel free to contact me via direct messages or by e-mail snaravam@gmail.com
+Feel free to contact me via direct messages or by e-mail.